-''' CDF::CDFattrEntryInquire( # out -- Completion status code.
+out Completion status code.

-my $entryNum, # in -- Entry number.
+my \$attrNum, # in Attribute number.

+• • in Entry number.

-my \$dataType, # out -- Data type.
+my \\$dataType, # out Data type.

+my \\$numElements);

-my \$numElements); # out -- Number of elements (of the data type). '''
+out -- Number of elements (of the data type).

 CDFattrEntryInquire is used to inquire about a specific attribute entry.
 To inquire about the attribute in general, use CDFattrInquire.
 CDFattrEntryInquire would normally be called before calling CDFattrGet in order to determine the data type and number of elements (of that data type) for an entry.
 This would be necessary to correctly allocate enough memory to receive the value read by CDFattrGet.